fiznool/mobile-backbone-boilerplate/readme.md

 └── FooterView
 ```

 Each page (screen) has its own module, and the collection of modules makes up the entire app.
-The master Router in `main.js` links together all PageViews and handles routing between each.
+The master Router in `router.js` links together all PageViews and handles routing between each.

-A helper js file, `_skeleton.js` is available to use as a base for creating your JS module.
-Simply duplicate this file into the `modules/<module_name>` directory, to use it as a starting point.

 Before going straight into building a module, it is better to write its test first, leading us on to...